Customize Aggregated Context API Calls with Signatures

 , andquery

 ).
 It's important to note that the Alation API will return only the relevant object types for each question, not all types in every response.
-This means that the search will look across schemas, tables, columns, documentation, and queries.
-But or any given question, it will only return the types that are relevant to that specific context. - Uses optional fields for tables and columns to provide dynamic responses based on the context of the question.
+This means that the search will look across schemas, tables, columns, documentation, and queries, but for any given question, it will only return the types that are relevant to that specific context. - Uses optional fields for tables and columns to provide dynamic responses based on the context of the question.

 Construct an Effective Signature Step by Step